Thank you for reading our post, please rate this article at the end.

 “Could that possibly be mold growing on my microgreens?
 Do I need to get rid of them completely?”

 Thankfully, the answer is “No” virtually all of the time.
-The white fuzzy stuff that is often found surrounding microgreens is not mold but rather root hairs 85 percent of the time.
+The white fuzzy stuff often found surrounding microgreens is not mold but root hairs 85 percent of the time.

-Root hairs are typically white in color and have a fuzzy texture.
-They emerge from the root radicle and are on the lookout for water and nutrients.
+Root hairs are typically white and fuzzy.
+They emerge from the root radicle and look for water and nutrients.
 Both can be true in some situations.
-Both the seed and the soil are covered in a fuzzy mass of white mold that is now expanding.
+The seed and the soil are covered in a fuzzy mass of white mold that is now expanding.

-The root radicle is coated with another white mass that is made up of small individual root hairs as it searches for soil.
+The root radicle is coated with another white mass that is made up of tiny individual root hairs as it searches for soil.

 Is That Mold on the Microgreens or Root Hairs from the Microgreens?

-We are here to alleviate some of your concerns and save you some time straight away.
-The majority of the time, the white hairs that appear fuzzy are actually root hairs.
-Particularly in the event that you intend to cultivate more typical microgreens such as broccoli, kale, cabbage, or radishes.
+We are here to alleviate some of your concerns and save you time immediately.
+Most of the time, the white hairs that appear fuzzy are root hairs, particularly if you intend to cultivate more typical microgreens such as broccoli, kale, cabbage, or radishes.

-Mold can grow on microgreens seeds, so keep an eye out for them.
-Mold is more likely to grow on seeds that have one or more of the following characteristics: a softer shell, a rough surface, or have been soaked in water before being planted.
+Mold can grow on microgreen seeds, so watch for them.
+Mold is more likely to grow on seeds with one or more characteristics: a softer shell, rough surface, or soaked in water before planting.

 Microgreen seeds such as sunflowers, peas, and cilantro are included in this category.
 We also believe that spores clinging to the porous and rough surface of the seeds of Swiss chard and beets are the source of the damping-off disease that is affecting your crops.

-It’s also possible that we’ve never noticed root hairs since we’ve always covered our seeds with dirt in the garden, which is the more likely explanation.
-Root hairs are the most likely explanation for what you are seeing.
+It’s also possible that we’ve never noticed root hairs since we’ve always covered our seeds with dirt in the garden, but root hairs are the most likely explanation for what you see.

 On the other hand, mold will just spread out and cover everything.
 After the misting, you will still be able to see it.

-After a few more days, your root hairs will definitely disappear.
-As the root continues to penetrate deeper into the soil, the root hairs will fall off in a few days.
+Your root hairs will disappear after a few more days.
+As the root penetrates deeper into the soil, the root hairs will fall off in a few days.
 Mold won’t kill it.

-When grown on mats, the root hairs of microgreens will be visible for a longer amount of time than when grown on other media.
-There is never a situation in which the radicles are dragged down to the same extent as with dirt.
-When we use matting, we believe that this results in a greater amount of accessible moisture at the surface.
+When grown on mats, microgreens’ root hairs are visible more often than when grown on other media.
+The radicles are never dragged down to the same extent as with dirt.

-Therefore, the root hairs will continue to exist since they are able to fulfill their purpose in their current position.
+Therefore, the root hairs will continue to exist since they can fulfill their purpose in their current position.

-Therefore, your white fuzzy mass does not resemble your root hair in any way.
+Therefore, your white fuzzy mass does not resemble your root hair.
 If this is the case, then it most likely is mold.
 There are occasions when mold on microgreens is very noticeable.

 Warm and moist conditions increase the likelihood of mold growth on microgreens.
-There is a possibility that the increased temperature of the working potting mix will not be sufficient to stimulate the formation of mold.
-However, when we place microgreens in a blackout period and cover them completely, we have effectively produced an oven.
+However, the increased temperature of the working potting mix may not be sufficient to stimulate mold formation.

-Mold may easily grow in this environment since the composting process generates additional heat, and the lid ensures that there is a consistent amount of moisture present.
+Mold may quickly grow in this environment since the composting process generates additional heat, and the lid ensures consistent moisture.

-It is thus recommended that you do not use a solid cover on the top during the warm months or if you are using heating mats.
-Instead, you should utilize a plant tray that is ridged, as this will allow both heat and moisture to dissipate from the center of the tray.
+Thus, it is recommended that you do not use a solid cover on the top during the warm months or if you are using heating mats.
+Instead, it would help if you utilized a ridged plant tray, as this will allow heat and moisture to dissipate from the center of the tray.

 Mold on the Seeds and Stems of the Microgreens

-The radicle, which is the first component of the seed to develop roots, will invariably have root hairs on it.
-Yes, it is possible for the root hairs of neighboring seeds to grow over other seeds at times.
-Mold is present, however, when fuzzy white growth may be seen developing on either the seed husk itself or on the stem of the plant.
+The radicle, the first component of the seed to develop roots, will invariably have root hairs on it.
+Yes, the root hairs of neighboring seeds can grow over other seeds.

-Microgreens do not have the ability to produce root hairs on their stems.
-Mold of this type is typically seen on microgreens grown inside of domes, but it is extremely unusual to find it on microgreens cultivated using the weighted approach.
+Microgreens cannot produce root hairs on their stems.
+A mold of this type is typically seen on microgreens grown inside domes, but it is extremely unusual to find it on microgreens cultivated using the weighted approach.

 Mold on microgreen seeds has the potential to spread to the surrounding soil as well.

-The amount of water that is being applied is excessive, and as I was planting it, the tray became completely saturated with water.
+The amount of water being applied was excessive, and as I was planting it, the tray became completely saturated with water.

-The liquid rises up through the soil and collects on the cover, which causes the top layer of the soil to become saturated.
-Mold is commonly the consequence of using seeds with a tough husked, such as borage.
+The liquid rises through the soil and collects on the cover, which causes the top layer of the soil to become saturated.
+Mold commonly results from using seeds with a tough husk, such as borage.

 How to Prevent Mold from Forming on Microgreens and Where to Buy It